With over 50 years' of experience, we are experts in rolling out emergency responses in complex settings.

 Hundreds and even thousands of people can be injured or traumatised by the loss of family, friends and homes.

 Clean water, healthcare and transport are also often casualties in these disasters.
 Rapid medical care and coordinated emergency response are vital to protect survivors.

-From large-scale catastrophes to local emergencies, MSF’s network of aid workers and supplies around the world mean we can quickly respond to disasters.
-Indeed, we treated our first patient after the Haiti earthquake within three minutes.
+From large-scale catastrophes to local emergencies, MSF’s network of aid workers and supplies around the world means we can quickly respond to disasters.

-Because we already run projects in more than 65 countries around the world, we often have aid workers already nearby when a natural disaster strikes.
-They are supported by ‘Emergency Teams’ on permanent standby in headquarters, who are experts at doing quick assessments and organising immediate response.
+Because we already run projects in over 70 countries around the world, we often have aid workers nearby when a natural disaster strikes.
+They are supported by ‘Emergency Teams’, who are experts at doing quick assessments and organising the immediate response.